bonitasoft/bonita-doc/md/database-configuration.md

 ```

 ::: warning
-Please note that the above command, by specifying **`*.*`**, is granting the right for all the databases.
-You may want to limit the command to your engine and BDM databases if there are additional databases in your MySQL server.
+Please note that the above command, by specifying **`*.*`**, is granting privileges for all databases.
+You may want to limit them to the Bonita BPM and BDM databases if there are additional databases in your MySQL server.
 :::

 Refer to the [Privileges section](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html) in the official MySQL documentation for further information.